-(a) The business of the Association, including banking and the convening or holding of meetings, may be carried out using any technology consented to by Council.
+14.1 The business of the Association, including banking and the convening or holding of meetings, may be carried out using any technology consented to by Council.

-(b) For the purposes of these rules, a member participating in this manner is taken to be present at the meeting and, if the member votes (by any method available using the relevant technology) at the meeting, is taken to have voted in person.
+14.2 For the purposes of these rules, a member participating in this manner is taken to be present at the meeting and, if the member votes (by any method available using the relevant technology) at the meeting, is taken to have voted in person.